google/supl-client/README.md

-# Supl Clieit
+# Supl Client

-_This is not an official Google product.
+This is not an official Google product.

-Suplclient sample code to access supl.google.com
+Suplclient is sample code to access supl.google.com

 ## Basic Usage
 git clone this repo
-use Intellij to open and run the project.
+use Intellij to import pom.xml and run this project.

 ## License

-DeviceHub is licensed under the open-source [Apache 2.0 license](LICENSE).
+Suplclient is licensed under the open-source [Apache 2.0 license](LICENSE).

 ## Contributing